Bettelion-Food-Truck/Build-A-Bettel/README.md

 - Preview image for asset
 - Integrate some accessibility changes from https://github.com/npz-web/a11y-avatar-creator
 - Update generate_colored_images.py to match new file and data structures
+- See if there's a way to batch async for faster response time on multi-layer items or item sets